-This quick and easy loaded turkey chili recipe is a filling and healthful meal – perfect for sharing with your friends and family this winter and during your Super Bowl party.
+This quick and easy loaded turkey chili recipe is a filling and healthful meal – perfect for sharing with your friends and family during the cold fall and winter months!

 If I had to choose one meal to eat for the rest of my days, it would be liver and onions.
 Just kidding, I just wanted to see if you were awake.
 It would be chili, guilty as charged.

 I know, I know, I posted that Crock Pot Boozy Bison and Sweet Potato Chili a couple weeks ago, but the way I see it, there’s no such thing as too much chili, and revisiting the subject can never come to early.

 The manacle and I have made this chili three times over the last month (in fact, it was dinner last night!).
 It’s been the go-to whenever we’re

 a.) lazy and just want to toss together a straight-forward one pot meal

 b.) hangry and in need of something cozy and guaranteed to fill, and/or

 c.) we’re mid blizzard and don’t feel like going to the store but have a pantry stocked with what we need.